Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 answer: pushing away responsibilities and blaming others rather than yourself is way easier.

 "_I am forced to attend, and this wasting time is their fault_" it could be that that's actually the actual fact.
-You were really forced, and you’re wasting your time, and there is no other way… but is there no way to act on it, really?
+You were really forced, and you're wasting your time, and there is no other way… but is there no way to act on it, really?

-When something doesn't work the way I expect (e.g., I don’t like the outcome, or I think something is off), before blaming and pushing away responsibilities to others, I want to reflect on it and identify the root of the issue.
+When something doesn't work the way I expect (e.g., I don't like the outcome, or I think something is off), before blaming and pushing away responsibilities to others, I want to reflect on it and identify the root of the issue.
 What could I do to make the situation a bit better?